guizombas/javaSocketChat/README.md

 Java real time terminal application chat, made in socket in RDC class

 ## How to use
-After git cloning this rep, run de Server java file, following you can run how many clients was you want.
+After git cloning this rep, run de Server java file, following you can run how many clients as you want.